ubiquitous-computing-lab/Mining-Minds/information-curation-layer/low-level-context-awareness/README.md

 # 5. For more details

 For more details, usage and tutorials, please refer to the [ICL Server Demo Harness.docx](ICL Server Demo Harness.docx) file.

+Get to know more about this component in [Open Source Technical Detail](http://www.miningminds.re.kr/wp-content/uploads/2017/01/LLCA_OpenSource_Progress_ver1.1.pdf)